Main objects

 Changed in version 6.0: Added schema_version.

-Convert PDF objects into their binary representation, optionally resolving indirect objects.
+Convert PDF objects into their binary representation.

 If you want to unparse content streams, which are a collection of objects that need special treatment, use pikepdf.unparse_content_stream() instead.